 Overview of the Compute Service

 Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances .
-You can launch instances as needed to meet your compute and application requirements.
-After you launch an instance, you can access it securely from your computer, restart it, attach and detach volumes, and terminate it when you're done with it.
+You can create instances as needed to meet your compute and application requirements.
+After you create an instance, you can access it securely from your computer, restart it, attach and detach volumes, and terminate it when you're done with it.
 Any changes made to the instance's local drives are lost when you terminate it.
 Any saved changes to volumes attached to the instance are retained.

 Oracle Cloud Infrastructure offers both bare metal and virtual machine instances: